bowenwen/llama-at-home/README.md

 cd ../..
 ```

+If your training gets interpreted, you can continue the training by changing a few lines of code in finetune.py, see [here](https://github.com/tloen/alpaca-lora/issues/44)

 Examples of other fine tuning results, as with the converted weights, downloaded loras may not work with the latest versions of various packages:
 * https://github.com/tloen/alpaca-lora#resources
 * https://huggingface.co/tloen/alpaca-lora-7b